 Will my family member in prison be vaccinated against COVID 19?

 Vaccines to prevent the spread of COVID 19 are being offered to those in prison.
-Information about how the vaccination programme is being rolled out in Scottish Prisons as well as testing for COVID 19 is available here.
 The regime for vaccinating prisoners is in line with the roll out of the vaccination for the general population to clinically vulnerable groups and then by age group.
 The vaccination programme in prisons is being managed by local NHS Health Boards and not by the SPS.
+Where uptake of vaccination is low, as in the community, health boards are taking further action to encourage people working and living in prisons to book a vaccination appointment.

 What should I do if I am worried about the health and/or welfare of someone in prison?

 If you have concerns about the mental health, physical health or welfare of a relative or friend in a Scottish prison, please voice your concerns to the prison.
 You can do this by phoning the individual prison and asking to speak to someone about concerns you have for a person in their custody.
-You may wish to ask to speak to the Duty Manager or hall manager for the hall which the person is on.
+You may wish to ask to speak to the Duty Manager or Hall Manager for the relevant hall.
 However, any member of prison staff should be able to take note of your concerns and pass these to the appropriate staff on your behalf.
 Information on how to contact individual prisons is available here.

 Families with concerns are advised to check the latest information on the SPS website before contacting the prison.